hashicorp/terraform-provider-azurerm/website/docs/r/network_connection_monitor.html.markdown

 * `notes` - (Optional) Any notes about the Network Connection Monitor.

-* `output_workspace_resource_ids` - (Optional) A list of the log analytics workspace id that should be used for producing output into a log analytics.
+* `output_workspace_resource_ids` - (Optional) A list of the Log Analytics Workspace id that should be used for producing output into a Log Analytics for the Network Connection Monitor.

 * `tags` - (Optional) A mapping of tags which should be assigned to the Network Connection Monitor.